FileVault is a disk encryption program in macOS systems that can be used to encrypt the system disk on macOS devices on the fly.

 It is possible to use both recovery keys, which means that an encrypted disk can be unlocked using either a personal or institutional recovery key.

 Show personal recovery key

 Defines whether the personal recovery key is shown to the device user after the FileVault has been activated.
-User always sees the personal recovery key.
-Notice that it is on the device user's responsibility to store the personal recovery key in a safe location.
-On the following picture you see how the personal key is shown to the device user.
+The user always sees the personal recovery key.
+Notice that it is the device user's responsibility to store the personal recovery key in a safe location.
+In the following picture, you see how the personal key is shown to the device user.

 Institutional recovery key

 The use of an institutional recovery key requires you to create a FileVault master keychain with a macOS computer.
 For more information, refer to Apple's documentation.